The Facebook White Screen of Death – a Workaround

 If you manage multiple pages or groups and want to use a laptop, here are some advance measures to workaround the White Screen of Death should you ever encounter it (you’ll be glad you did this):

-– Make a backup personal Facebook profile
+– Make a separate personal Facebook profile for backup.

 – Check it’s not a tech, browser or cache thing – log in and out of Facebook, switch your computer off and on, try another browser, clear your cache – just in case…